tranquilit/WAPT-Documentation/source/wapt-create-packages/package-linux/index.rst

 and the package is customized to your satisfaction, you may build and upload your new WAPT package onto your WAPT repository.

-From a Linux environment, you have to get your :mimetype:`.pem` / :mimetype:`.crt` key on it with a :program:`WinSCP` or :program:`rsync`.
-Usually, this couple is in  :file:`C:\\private` on your windows computer which created private/public key.
+If you have built packages on a different machine (ex: Windows for building your Windows WAPT packages), you have to copy your :mimetype:`.pem` and :mimetype:`.crt` keys on your Linux machine with :program:`WinSCP` or equivalent.
+Usually, this certificate bundle will be located in :file:`C:\\private` on your Windows computer.
-Then, give path of certificate in  :file:`/opt/wapt/wapt-get.ini` .
+Then, provide the path to the certificates in :file:`/opt/wapt/wapt-get.ini`.

 .. code-block:: bash

   sudo vim /opt/wapt/wapt-get.ini

-Give path to your certificate :
+* provide the path to your certificate;

 .. code-block:: bash

   personnal_certificate_path=/opt/wapt/private/mykey.crt

-Then launch  a :guilabel:`build-upload` from VSCode :guilabel:`Run Configurations`
+* then launch a :command:`build-upload` from VSCode :guilabel:`Run Configurations`;

 .. image:: build_upload_package-linux.png
   :align: center
   :alt: When everything is ready, upload your package

-Give password of private key then admin/password of your ::guilabel:`waptconsole`.
+* provide the password to your private key then admin/password of your *waptconsole*;

-Your package is in your private repository on your WAPT server.
+Your package is now uploaded and available in your private repository on your WAPT server.